-We discovered that these plastic eggs make great mini planters, especially for seeds such as mustard, cress, or wheatgrass.
-We collected some cotton wool, seeds, & a thin strip of card.
+These plastic eggs are great for growing small amounts of seeds such as mustard or cress.
+All you need is some cotton wool or kitchen paper, seeds, & a thin strip of card.

-To create a stand for the Easter egg planter we decorated our strip of card with colouring pens & Easter stickers.
-We used waterproof pens just in case the decorations got splashed when the seeds were being watered.
+To create a stand for the Easter egg planter we decorated a small strip of card with colouring pens & Easter stickers.
+We used waterproof pens just in case the decorations got splashed as the seeds were being watered.

 To make sure our stand would hold the egg upright we measured the card around the base of the egg & secured with sticky tape.